Security Startup Experiences Data Breach

 To infiltrate customer cameras, hackers used the credentials of a highly privileged Identity at Verkada that they found on the web.
 Hierarchically, Super Admins can access any resource or service and modify any content, including write, move, or delete it.

-Organizations should employ the principle of least access to reduce the risk of a data breach.
-Whoever has access to data should absolutely need that access to get their work done.
+Organizations should employ the principle of least privilege to reduce the risk of a data breach.
+Only those who need access to complete their job function should be granted the privilege.
 Minimize access to data; organizations should leverage automated tools to uncover identity risk by understanding what is being accessed, how, and where.
 Teams should continuously monitor the environment and look for any change detection events including anomalies such as unauthorized geographical access.

 According to anonymous employees, more than 100 Verkada personnel had these highly privileged Identities.
 Organizations should also implement separation of duties, an increasingly important principle that severely limits the number of people who have Super Admin accounts and reduces the volume of security control failures.